 - Claims which are made against McNeese by a third party for bodily injury or property damage are reported to the Office of Risk Management.
 An incident report is prepared by the McNeese Police department describing the injury/damage.
 This report is also submitted to ORM.

 - Any objects and/or products which may have caused, contributed to, or which are suspected of causing an accident are to be retained and preserved as evidence.

-- (Windshield Damage) Glass repair/replacement claims on McNeese vehicles and third party Claims are to be reported to O.R.M. on a Vehicle Glass Repair/Replacement Loss Notice DA2073 form.
+- Glass repair/replacement claims on McNeese vehicles and third party Claims are to be reported to Office of Risk Management/FARA on a Vehicle Glass Repair/Replacement Loss Notice DA2073 form.
 The state has a contract with a local vendor for glass repair/replacement.
 Vendor information can be obtained from the Purchasing department.
 There is a $l,000.00 deductible per occurrence.